mikewebbtech/mikewebbtech-blog/2025/2025-09-26-hugo-breadcrumbs.md

 #### It Works as Expected

-But as I intended it work and it makes sense after I spent some effort trying to fix an issue that didn't exist.
+**But not as I intended**.
+This makes sense after I spent some effort trying to fix an issue that didn't exist.
 The issue was translating my experience with database driven dynamic site design to how a static site generator work...and a little bit of my pathways to an article.

 Hugo ingests content from the /content directory.  all of my article markdown files are in a subdirectory called articles, grouped by year (a structure I intend to exploit for an archive function) and I have created a Hugo site has multiple pathways to each article.
 An article  is rendered into the site via:
 - Articles, sorted by most recent, list.